APonce911/jekyll-mywebsite/_drafts/scala-oop.md

 They do not have constructors.
 Multiple traits may be inherited by the same class.
 Use Traits = behavior, absctract class is a type of "thing"

+<h3>Generics</h3>

+Generic class
+MyList[A]
+Generic Method
+def empty[A]: MyList[A] = ???

+Variance

+Covariance
+A sibling child can substitute a class

+Invariance
+A class cannot be substituted by other type, neither parent or sibling

+Contravariance
+A parent class can substitute a child

+Bounded types